Last Updated on June 8, 2022

 Days For Girls – They provide period packs with undies and pads to help keep more girls in school.
 “Days for Girls volunteers and enterprises have reached more than ONE MILLION women and girls around the world – giving them back days of dignity, health, and opportunity through menstrual health solutions and education.”

-what to do with old products?
+what do i do with my old period products?

 If you’re like me, when you decided to switch to zero waste products, you might have had an arsenal of pads and tampons.
 Instead of using up your supply, I would recommend donating them to someone in need.

 This post contains affiliate linking.
 It’s denoted with an asterisk.
 This means if you choose to purchase one of these items I will make a slight commission for referring you.
-You can read more on my disclosure page.
+You can read more on my disclosure page

-Hello Kathryn!
+1. Hello Kathryn!

 First of all, I love your blog – it has showed me that it’s not that difficult to create less and less waste, especially when you’re a beginner!
 Thank you so much for that!